syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.NETCORE/columns/column-reorder.md

 ## Reorder events

-When reordering columns in the Syncfusion ##Platform_Name## Grid component, you may want to take some specific action in response to the drag and drop events.
+When reordering columns in the Syncfusion ASP.NET Core Grid component, you may want to take some specific action in response to the drag and drop events.
 To handle these events, you can define event handlers for the following events:

 1.The [columnDragStart](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Grids.Grid.html#Syncfusion_EJ2_Grids_Grid_ColumnDragStart) event triggers when column header element drag (move) starts.